buidl-labs/polkabot-frontend/README.md

 # PolkaBot Twitter Frontend

-This is a submodule for our [PolkaBot Twitter](https://github.com/buidl-labs/polkabot-twitter) repo which generates amazing vizualization for different actors in the Polkadot system.
+This is a submodule for our [PolkaBot Twitter](https://github.com/buidl-labs/polkabot-twitter) repo which generates insightful vizualization for different actors in the Polkadot ecosystem.

 ## Table of contents